 Perform the below steps to configure Outlook OST file size in registry entries:

 This is how you can specify the Maximum file size limit for OST.
-Now, if you also want to specify size for WarnFileSize key then repeat steps 10 to 12.
+Now, if you also want to specify a size for WarnFileSize key then repeat steps 10 to 12.
 This time you will have to right-click the WarnFileSize key instead of MaxFileSize.
 You can also configure the WarnFileSize registry entry.

 In case, you have configured OST file size in the WarnFileSize and WarnFileSize registry keys then upon reaching the maximum file size, MS Outlook will activate the compact function so that the useless space can be utilized to reduce the OST file size.
 In case, you do not see any difference and Outlook does not save any data in the OST file then do not worry.
 Rather try to manually remove unwanted emails, attachments, sent items, drafts, etc to free the space.

 Like other files, Outlook OST file is prone to corruption, and when it happens, MS Outlook gets failed to create a connection with it.
 In this situation, you may experience errors indicating the damage of the OST file.
-However, you need not to worry about losing the emails and other data because you can easily use OST File repair software to repair the damaged OST file and recover data from it.
+However, you need not worry about losing the emails and other data because you can easily use OST File repair software to repair the damaged OST file and recover data from it.